Billy Mamaril: Barangay Ginebra Kings

 In 2006, Mamaril became part of one of the most controversial trades in PBA history which also involved Rafi Reavis, Rudy Hatfield, Aris Dimaunahan, and Ervin Sotto, as sister teams Coca-Cola and the Barangay Ginebra Kings were not allowed to make trades with one another.
 Initially, the trade was denied, but eventually pushed through, with Mamaril and Hatfield heading to Ginebra.
 With the trade, Ginebra was seen as the team to beat.

 In his debut with Ginebra, Mamaril scored 11 points in a win over the debuting Welcoat Dragons.
 With the addition of Johnny Abarrientos as a free agent and Ronald Tubid via another trade strengthening the team even more, Ginebra made the 2006–07 Philippine Cup finals, making this Mamaril's first time to play in the PBA finals.
 Ginebra went on to win the finals.

-During a preseason game between Ginebra and the Magnolia Beverage Masters, Mamaril was punched repeatedly by Magnolia's Andy Seigle.
+During a preseason game between Ginebra and the Magnolia Beverage Masters, Mamaril was punched repeatedly by Magnolia's Danny Seigle.
 Although both were pulled from the game, they were later able to finish the game and apologize to one another.
 Since Mamaril was only defending himself during the confrontation, he didn't have to pay a fine, while Seigle had to pay ₱10,000.

 In a loss to Welcoat during the 2007–08 Philippine Cup, Mamaril led the team in scoring with 17 points.
 In the following conference, they reached the 2008 Fiesta Conference finals.
 Facing the Red Bull Barako, Ginebra won the finals, and Mamaril got his second title with Ginebra.